How Far Is 60 M

 • Urban Planning: In urban planning, 60 meters can represent the distance between buildings, the width of a street, or the length of a park.
 Understanding this distance is crucial for optimizing space and pedestrian flow.

 • Navigation: In navigation, 60 meters can be a crucial distance to consider, especially in situations requiring precise measurements or calculations.
-For example, in aerial photography or surveying, accuracy at this scale is paramount.
+To give you an idea, in aerial photography or surveying, accuracy at this scale is key.

 The Science of Distance Perception: Factors Affecting Judgement